Woman holding binoculars Join today and get outside at one of our 60+ wildlife sanctuaries.

 Gulls

-While Massachusetts hosts a variety of gull species at different times throughout the year, those commonly seen are ring-billed, herring, great black-backed, and laughing, the latter three of which also nest in the Commonwealth.
+While Massachusetts hosts a variety of gull species at different times throughout the year, those commonly seen are herring, great black-backed, ring-billed, and laughing.

 Early in the 20th century, gulls were primarily winter visitors to the state.
 In 1912, the first pair of herring gulls was found breeding on Martha’s Vineyard, and in 1931, the first great black-backed gull nest was discovered in Salem.